 Q: I’ve Heard That The Gastric Band Has A High Risk Of Long-Term Complications.
 Is This True?

 A: Since every patient will experience a different outcome from their banding procedure, it is hard to predict exact outcomes, especially over the longer term.
-What we do know is that over the longer-term, yes, the gastric band has a higher rate of revisions than gastric sleeve, gastric bypass and duodenal switch.
+What we do know is that over the longer term, yes, the gastric band has a higher rate of revisions than gastric sleeve, gastric bypass, and duodenal switch.

 Q: Will I Feel The Band?

-A: Some patients experience sensation from the band.
+A: Some patients experience sensations from the band.
 Usually, it is a feeling of tightness – most often in the morning.
 You will be able to feel the access port, placed just under the skin, but it shouldn’t cause any discomfort and will quickly become “normal” to you.

 Q: Does The Gastric Band Require More Follow Up Than Other Procedures?